 We also often use a taxi for food runs; we can always make the best of both a share the ride.

-Otherwise, you'd have to walk 4 kms from the bus stop.
-But if you are up to it, there is buses every 15 minutes to the entrance of Tabuchila.
+There are also buses from Canoa to the entrance of Tabuchila (our village), but you'd have to walk 4 kms from the bus stop to the farm.
 Then, you just walk into town asking around for the gringo farm!
-Its gotta be an hour walk (Don't do it at midday).
+It's gotta be an hour walk (Don't do it at midday).
+If you are up to it, there are buses every 15 minutes to the entrance of Tabuchila.

 However way you come, we would be communicating and assist your arrival.

 We are smokers